BreachOpen/Chas-Riley/README.md

 Through the mentorship of exceptional leaders and the shaping of my methodologies from the insightful subordinates I was privileged to lead, I have developed a growth-focused mindset.
 I believe that we should always seek to be better than we were the day prior.
 That our work reflects our character and we should always strive to surround ourselves with those who want others to succeed just as much as they themselves want success.
 For these reasons, I am seeking employment with an organization that prioritizes excellence and societal betterment.

 # [Professional Development](Projects/Education.md)
+- ## Master of Science in Information Technology (Purdue University)
+  - Major: Cybersecurity
+  - Expected Completion Date: September 09, 2026
+  - Courses Overview
+- ## Bachelor of Applied Science (University of Arizona)
-- University of Arizona Bachelor's Degree in Cyber Operations
+  - Major: Cyber Operations
+  - Emphasis: Defense and Forensics
+  - Acquired: December 20, 2024
+  - Courses Overview
-- Certifications
+- ## Professional Certifications
+  - Google
+  - EC-Council
+  - Cybersecurity and Infrastructure Security Agency (CISA)
-- Educational Courses
+- ## Educational Certificates/Courses
+  - Coursera
+  - TryHackMe

 # Portfolio Projects
 ## [Penetration Testing](Projects/Pen-Testing/List.md)